wlei6277/eye_shopping/README.md

 **Explain the different high-level components (abstractions) in your App.**
+The following high-level abstractions enable our Ruby on Rails application to function as intended:
+  > MVC architecture - code is broken down into files, each with a specific purpose within the dynamic website (e.g. code written in models handles data storage).
+This supports a faster development cycle and enables us to leverage abstractions already baked into Rails (e.g. form view helpers)
+  > Routing - Configuring routes in the Rails routing file enables users to interact with our site through HTTP requests.
+Users can navigate and interact with our website using the routes we defined in the routing file.
+  > APIs - We leveraged the Stripe and AWS APIs to add additional functionality to our application without having to develop this internally.
+This works because Stripe and AWS have already built the code for this functionality and have enabled us to access this functionality in our own application through their own routing mechanism.
+  > Gems - we leveraged a number of Ruby gems to speed up development and add additional functionality (e.g. Devise, Bootstrap and Cypress)

 **Detail any third party services that your App will use.**
-AWS cloud services platform
-STRIPE Implementing a payment system
+AWS cloud services platform - we use this for active storage of User and Product images STRIPE Implementing a payment system - we use this to accept payment from users enabling them to donate to other users

 **Describe (in general terms) the data structure of marketplace apps that are similar to your own (e.g. eBay, Airbnb).**
 At the level of our first prototype, the structure is very similar with PINTEREST or INSTAGRAM.
+Content (data) is user driven and is largely focused on images.
+As in PINTREST or INSTAGRAM our users are able to follow and share content with other users as well as favourite/ bookmark content.

-But our goal is to develop the features of being able to retrieve the sales commissions of the posts that users have created.
+Our main point of difference is to develop the features of being able to retrieve the sales commissions of the posts that users have created.
 So the final version of our app will be the mix of PINTEREST and all other online redirect shopping sites like LYST.

 **Discuss the database relations to be implemented.**
-Currently the database have six tables.
-The main table which is products, is conntected to users(who create the product_id),departments,colors and have many comments and favourites.
+Currently the database have eight tables.

-The users have many followers,comments and favourites.
+1. Products - storing information about the products that users have created
+2. Departments - different departments (product categories) of a product - this has been put into a seperate database to enable further parameters / information to added in future development
+3. Comments - storing information on the comments added to products by users
+4. Favourites - storing who has favourited which products
+5. Followers - storing which user has followed who
+6. Donations - storing information about donations made between users
+7. Users - storing information about users (note Devise was able to abstract the detail behind this for us)
+8. Active record storage - for storing information to enable storage of images

+Note we are using the AWS API for active record storage

 **Describe your project’s models in terms of the relationships (active record associations) they have with each other.**

-Once the user is signed in to the app, so is associated to the user_id,will be able to create the product ( which will created the product_id associated to the user_id) with name,price,department(department_id),color(color enum),url_link and description.
-Once the product is created, the user will be able to comment and favourite ( product: has many comments and followers).
+Products - full CRUD resource enabling users to interact with and share products
+ > Has many comments
+ > Has many favourites
+ > Belongs to a department
+ > Has an attached picture

+Departments - describes the category the product belongs to
+ > Has many products

+Comments - full CRUD resources which enables users to comment on products
+ > Belongs to a product
+ > Belongs to a user

+Favourites - enables users to favourite and unfavourite a product
+ > Belongs to a product
+ > Belongs to a user

-Finally, the other users will be able to follow the other users.
+Followers - enables users to follow other users
+ > Belongs to follower through the user model
+ > Belongs to following through the user model

+Donations
+ > Belongs to donor (user who made the donation) through the user model
+ > Belongs to donee (user who the donation is being made to) through the user model

+Users
+ > has many favourites
+ > has many comments
+ > has many products
+ > has many followers through the follower_id foreign key
+ > has many followings through the following_id foreign key
+ > has many donations through the donor_id foreign key
+ > has many donors through the donee_id foreign key
+ > has an attached user profile image

 **Provide your database schema design.**
 [link to ERD] https://dbdiagram.io/d/5cc63f6cf7c5bb70c72fc97e .